 - Training Schedule – This document will become the ‘road map’ for training, detailing what candidates are attending which training and where.
 It will deal with initial training, re-qualifications and the maintenance of skills schedule

 - Equipment List and Purchasing Time Frame – Based on the current inventory, Trauma Resus will work with the client to identify and procure the best and correct equipment for both IEC training and live situations.
+We will also help you to obtain relevant Prescription Only Medicines.

 All this information will be brought together to create the Clinical Governance Strategy document.
-Typically this is a physical document stored at each station, but is also available online at any time.
+Typically this is a physical document stored at each location, but is also available online at any time.
 Along with all the information listed above, it will include Trauma Resus policies for:

 - Training records